 Communicate for Health (C4H)

-Project strategies aim to: 1) support the Government of Ghana’s efforts to improve behavior change in health-focused areas, 2) strengthen the capacity of GHS/HPD to effectively coordinate and deliver SBCC and evidence-based health promotion campaigns, and 3) develop and strengthen the SBCC and social marketing capacity of local organizations to deliver quality health communication programming.
+Project objectives are to: (1) support the Government of Ghana’s efforts to influence positive behavior change in the health areas described above, (2) strengthen the capacity of the GHS/HPD to effectively develop, coordinate and deliver evidence-based social and behavior change campaigns, including monitoring and evaluation and (3) develop and strengthen the capacity of local SBC organizations to deliver quality health communication programming.

 Key results to date include:

 - Collaboration and coordination with partners.
-Collaboration is a key part of this project.
-To date, C4H has actively worked with several USAID projects, including Systems for Health, SPRING, RING, SHOPS, VectorWorks and Evaluate for Health and with non-USAID partners National Population Council and UNICEF.
-Activities ranged from support for SBCC coordination, materials development and pretesting, strategic planning, and monitoring and evaluation to consultative meetings, document exchange and review, experience sharing, and leveraging resources to carry out joint activities with the GHS/HPD.
+Collaboration is a key part of the C4H project.
+To date, C4H has actively worked with several USAID projects, including Systems for Health, WASH for Health, People for Health, Evaluate for Health, SPRING, RING, SHOPS and VectorWorks, and with non-USAID partners such as UNICEF, the National Population Council and the National Malaria Control Program.
+Activities are support for SBC coordination, materials development and pretesting, media dissemination, strategic planning, monitoring and evaluation to consultative meetings, document exchange and review, and resource leveraging to conduct joint activities with the GHS/HPD.